John G. H. Halstead: On the NATO Council

 Had the Soviet Union invaded Poland, Halstead stated it was agreed that there was no possibility of NATO intervention as would cause World War Three and a catastrophic "nuclear exchange", but was it was agreed that the NATO states should impose sanctions on the Soviet Union.
 He stated that another major area of disagreement within NATO was the insistence on the part of the United States that the western European states cancel a planned pipeline to ship oil and natural gas from the Soviet Union, pressure that the Europeans stoutly resisted.
 Halstead stated the American position was the pipeline would make western Europe economically dependent upon Soviet oil and gas while allowing the Soviet Union to gain valuable western "hard currencies".
 By contrast, the western European position was that the converse was also true, namely that constructing the pipeline would make the Soviet Union economically dependent on the western "hard currencies" for which the oil and gas would be paid for with, and that it always possible to import oil/gas from other parts of the world if the Soviets should threaten a cut-off.
 Halstead stated as that much of his time on the NATO council was attempting to mediate between the heated dispute, sympathizing with the Europeans who felt the Americans were bullying them while also reminding the Americans that letting the dispute about the pipelines get out of control would ultimately damage NATO, and hurt their own interests.

 It was finally agreed that if the Soviets did invade Poland, sanctions would be imposed, but the pipelines would not be cancelled.
 In December 1981, the Polish crisis came to an abrupt climax with a military coup d'état bringing a new government in Warsaw that declared martial law and banned Solidarność.
 Halstead stated that he like anyone else on the NATO Council were taken by surprise by the denouement of the Polish crisis, but at least the NATO nations had a plan in place for imposing sanctions on the Soviet Union, which was immediately put into action after the coup in Warsaw.

 Halstead was offended in 1982 when Trudeau gave a speech at a NATO summit criticizing NATO as "boring".
-In response, Halstead stated that if the prime minister was serious about reforming NATO, then he should had read some of the telegrams he been sending him over the last six months instead of giving an anti-NATO speech at the NATO summit without informing him in advance.
+In response, Halstead stated that if the prime minister was serious about reforming NATO, then he should have read some of the telegrams he been sending him over the last six months instead of giving an anti-NATO speech at the NATO summit without informing him in advance.
 Halstead resigned in protest over Trudeau's behavior.
 Halstead described Trudeau as clever, but superficial as he never read policy papers and preferred short briefings on complex subjects, hoping that he could just "wing" his way through international meetings with his intelligence and wit.